AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_saml_endpoint.html.markdown

 ### Required
 * `endpoint_name` - (Required) The SAML endpoint name.
 * `idp_metadata_type` - (Required) The IDP Metadata type.
 At the moment only "Text" is supported.
 * `idp_metadata` - (Required) The IDP Metadata from SAML provider.
 Normally the metadata is in XML format which may contain special characters.
-Best practice is encode metadata in base64 and set here `${base64decode(var.idp_metadata)}`.
+Best practice is to use the file function to read from a local Metadata XML file

 ### Custom
 * `custom_entity_id` - (Optional) Custom Entity ID.
 Required to be non-empty for 'Custom' Entity ID type, empty for 'Hostname' Entity ID type.
 * `custom_saml_request_template` - (Optional) Custom SAML Request Template in string.

+### Advanced
+* `sign_authn_request` - (Optional) Whether to sign SAML AuthnRequests.
+Supported values: true, false .
+Default value: false

 ### Controller Login
 * `controller_login` - (Optional) Valid values: true, false.
 Default value: false.
 Set true for creating a saml endpoint for controller login.